High-performance source of indistinguishable polarization-entangled photons with a local oscillator reference for quantum networking: Conclusions

 \section{Conclusions}

-In conclusion, we have developed and demonstrated a high-quality, telecommunication-wavelength platform that is capable of producing indistinguishable heralded single photons, $(96.3 \pm 0.6 )\%$ HOM visibility, high quality polarization entanglement, $(99.11 \pm 0.01) \%$ polarization visibility, or interfere with a LO with $(88.6 \pm 0.2)\%$ visibility.
+In conclusion, we have developed and demonstrated a high-quality, telecommunication-wavelength platform that is capable of producing indistinguishable heralded single photons, $(96.3 \pm 0.6 )\%$ HOM visibility, high quality polarization entanglement, $(99.11 \pm 0.01) \%$ polarization visibility, or interfere with an LO with $(88.6 \pm 0.2)\%$ visibility.
 To achieve this, we integrate previous demonstrations of low-loss beam displacer SPDC sources with apodized ppKTP crystals, optimized crystal focusing conditions, and a 1550 nm LO that also acts as a 775 nm pump in a unified platform for optical quantum networking.
 The high polarization visibility makes this source suitable for protocols that encode entanglement into two degrees of freedom, such as QKD and DI-protocols \cite{yin_entanglement-based_2020, kavuri_traceable_2025, bluhm_single-qubit_2022}.
 Further, the high successive-photon HOM visibility demonstrates that the heralded single photons are indistinguishable, a key requirement for entanglement swapping protocols \cite{lafler_optimal_2022,pickston_optimised_2021}.
+Additionally, the high visibility is obtained without filtering allowing us to maintain a high heralded efficiency as detected.
 Finally, the low-noise stable seed laser used to drive the system can be potentially carrier-phase locked and synchronized with other sources across the network \cite{nardelli_phase-stable_2025}, enabling displacement measurements \cite{paris_displacement_1996} measurements on path-entangled single-photons\cite{alwehaibi_tractable_2025, guo_distributed_2020}.

-Unwanted double-pair events limited how long it takes to measure the indistinguishability via HOM interference.
+Unwanted double-pair events limit the HOM visibility at a high rate of single photons.
 In the future, using a heralding detector with limited single-photon number resolution capabilities will allow double-pair emission events to be filtered out\cite{sempere-llagostera_reducing_2022}.
 Consequently, the source can be pumped harder and the HOM visibility measured significantly faster while retaining a high purity.
 Also, higher heralding efficiency can be achieved through low-loss splicing the single-mode fibers together\cite{shalm_strong_2015} instead of butt coupling them.
 Finally, adaptive filtering can be applied to the local oscillator to better match the spectrum of the single photons, and achieve a higher interference visibility.

 Our source platform is an important step towards creating high-performance, multipurpose, quantum light sources for a variety of telecom-wavelength quantum networking applications\cite{wei_towards_2022, shalm_device-independent_2021,guo_distributed_2020, kavuri_traceable_2025, qi_experimental_2007, gottesman_longer-baseline_2012, alwehaibi_tractable_2025}.
 A major strength of this approach is the flexibility to implement different qubit encoding and network architectures without needing to make substantial changes to the source, or sacrificing performance.
 This source is also suited to all-optical quantum repeaters based on path-entanglement due to the potential to lock and stabilize the source lasers across a fiber network\cite{nardelli_phase-stable_2025}.
 This opens the possibility of carrying out high-performance entangled quantum communication protocols\cite{wei_towards_2022, shalm_device-independent_2021,guo_distributed_2020, kavuri_traceable_2025, qi_experimental_2007, gottesman_longer-baseline_2012, alwehaibi_tractable_2025} across a metropolitan-scale quantum network.